Tayphong043/teamcity-documentation/topics/manage-access-tokens.md

 ### Project Scope

 Generated tokens are by default available for the currently edited project and all of its subprojects.
-That is, if you create a token from the Root project's **VCS Auth Page**, this token can be used by any project on the server by default.
+That is, if you create a token from the Root project's **VCS Auth Tokens** page, this token can be used by any project on the server by default.
 You can view projects for which a token was initially configured under the **Project Scope**.

 <img src="dk-view-token-scope.png" width="706" alt="View token project scope"/>